Centennial Olympic Park Free Tour

 Description

-We will meet at the Centennial Olympic Park ringside at the specified time to delve into an important chapter in Atlanta's sporting history.
+We'll meet at the Centennial Olympic Park ringside at the indicated time to explore an important chapter in Atlanta's sporting history.

-During the free tour, we will learn facts about the 1996 Olympic Games and its impact on Atlanta.
-We will walk through various important city squares related to the Olympic Games, including a tribute to Ancient Greek athletes and an overview of previous host cities.
-Additionally, we will view a sculpture of Pierre de Coubertin, the founder of the modern Olympic Games.
+Throughout our free tour, we'll learn interesting facts about the 1996 Olympic Games, discovering the event's impact on the city of Atlanta.
+We'll walk through several important city squares referencing the Olympic Games, from a tribute to the athletes of Ancient Greece to an overview of previous host cities.
+We'll also visit a sculpture of Pierre de Coubertin, the founder of the modern Olympic Games.

-We will also address the tragic terrorist attack that occurred during the Atlanta Olympics and discuss its consequences.
-As we conclude our tour, we will pass by significant landmarks such as the Georgia Aquarium, the National Center for Civil and Human Rights, the World of Coca-Cola exhibition, the Skyview Atlanta Ferris Wheel, and the Westin Peachtree Plaza Hotel.
+We will also recall the tragic terrorist attack that occurred during the Atlanta Olympics and examine its consequences.
+The final stretch of our tour will include culturally significant landmarks, such as the Georgia Aquarium, the National Center for Civil and Human Rights, the World of Coca-Cola exhibition, the Skyview Atlanta Ferris Wheel, and the Westin Peachtree Plaza Hotel.

-The tour will last approximately an hour and 15 minutes, ending near the original meeting point.
+The tour will conclude after approximately an hour and 15 minutes near the original starting point.

 Prices